 Many foods contain proteins, which are large and complex molecules that are tightly wound together.
 When heat is applied, proteins unravel and change shape.
 In their unraveled form, proteins can combine to form networks that provide structure to baked goods.
 Because eggs are filled with proteins and are naturally liquid-like, they are a versatile binding agent in batters and doughs while also leavening baked goods to provide an excellent airy texture.
 Tempering eggs allows you to carefully change the proteins found in eggs to create a network of evenly distributed proteins, which provides thickening power and smooth texture to a variety of dishes.

 Tempering works due to the dilution of the egg proteins in hot liquid and the slow heating that is accomplished in the process.
+What happens if egg proteins are heated too quickly?
 If the egg proteins are not diluted and are heated too quickly, they change form rapidly and group together in tight clusters, like in scrambled eggs.
+How does slow addition of hot liquid prevent clumping?
 However, if you cook the proteins with a hot liquid such as broth or cream and add the liquid in slowly while mixing, the proteins are diluted by the liquid as they unravel and firm up, which prevents them from clumping together tightly.
+What texture does tempering achieve?
 Instead, they are emulsified into the liquid and provide an unrivaled texture.

 Adding tempered eggs allows for a natural thickening of a recipe.
 Depending on how long the eggs are cooked after you temper them, their texture can range from a mildly thick yet pourable crème brûlée base to an extremely thick and silky custard.